 Rules of Roasting

+We created a fun acronym – ROAST WELL – to help you remember our rules of roasting!
 Follow these rules to perfect your vegetable roasting skills.
-We created a fun acronym – ROAST WELL – to help you remember them!

 Set your oven to a high cooking temperature to achieve optimal caramelization.
 If you aren’t sure which temperature is best, 400ºF usually works well.
 In general, anywhere between 400ºF and 500ºF is considered a roasting temperature.

-Broccoli is an exception for me; I prefer to roast it at 375℉ for best results.
+Broccoli is an exception for us; we prefer to roast it at 375ºF for best results.

-There are slow roasting methods that require lower temperatures, but this article focuses on how to achieve crispy roast vegetables.
+There are also slow-roasting methods that require lower temperatures, but this article focuses on how to achieve crispy roast vegetables.